-Apart from organic waste, these dumpsites have high amounts of plastic and e-waste which when burnt release toxic and harmful chemicals.
+Apart from organic waste, high amounts of plastic and e-waste is burned in these dumpsites, which when burnt release toxic and harmful chemicals.
 According to a study by the Massachusetts Institute of Technology (Boston), the harmful chemicals released cause respiratory diseases, cancer, and immunity-related disorders.

 Air pollution from burning plastic waste along with other sources of air pollution significantly increases the Air Quality Index (AQI) of the locality, causing threatening diseases.
 In Maharashtra alone, 1.4 Lakh pollution-related deaths were reported by ICMR.

 To address this issue, there is an urgent need to establish an efficient waste disposal mechanism and monitoring by the municipality and local authorities to limit the incoming waste to dumpsites.
 Additionally, incineration of plastic waste and other types of waste is illegal in many states.